philnash/speech-assistant-openai-realtime-api-node/Readme.md

 - **A Twilio number with _Voice_ capabilities.** [Here are instructions](https://help.twilio.com/articles/223135247-How-to-Search-for-and-Buy-a-Twilio-Phone-Number-from-Console) to purchase a phone number.
 - **An OpenAI account and an OpenAI API Key.** You can sign up [here](https://platform.openai.com/).
   - **OpenAI Realtime API access.**
+- **A DataStax Account.** You can [sign up for a free DataStax account here](https://astra.datastax.com/signup).

 ## Local Setup

-There are 4 required steps to get the app up-and-running locally for development and testing:
+There are 5 required steps to get the app up-and-running locally for development and testing:
 1. Run ngrok or another tunneling solution to expose your local server to the internet for testing.
 Download ngrok [here](https://ngrok.com/).
-2. Install the packages
+2. Install required packages
 3. Twilio setup
+4. Astra DB setup
-4. Update the .env file
+5. Update the .env file

 ### Open an ngrok tunnel
 When developing & testing locally, you'll need to open a tunnel to forward requests to your local development server.
 These instructions use ngrok.